Ecommerce personalization is all about delivering an individualized customer experience for each visitor to your website.

 Cottages.com uses a popover to remind visitors of their last viewed product, including an image of the product to help jog their memory.
 Shoppers will appreciate the gesture, as they don’t have to waste time finding the product they searched for last time.

 In addition to their welcome back popover, Cottages.com uses customers’ past browse and purchase data to tailor their homepage with personalized product recommendations, increasing their chances of moving the customer through to a product page by only showing them what they’re interested in.

 The most common way to deal with cart abandonment is by sending a real-time email reminder.
 But you can also use website personalization to recover this lost revenue.

 Wayfair features carted products on the homepage to encourage customers to check out.
 It’s important to include the main product details such as image and price, so the customer can quickly decide to complete the purchase.

 Retaining customers is often more cost-effective than acquiring them.
 By leveraging what you know about existing shoppers, you can deliver an individual customer experience that keeps them coming back for more.

 Personalized banners grab customers’ attention with highly tailored content.
 When visitors are immediately presented with relevant information, they’re less likely to bounce.
 For example, you can show banners based on their favorite product category:

-Zee & Co puts the spotlight on specific brands across their navigation bars.
+Zee & Co puts the spotlight on specific brands across their navigation bars as part of their eCommerce personalization strategy.
 Since customers tend to prefer brands or products they have seen multiple times, harness the power of familiarity for returning visitors by tailoring the brand suggestion to the customer’s most browsed or purchased brand.